yaswanthobbenaboina/business-sales-performance-analysis/README.md

-# 📊 Business Sales Performance Analytics using Python
+# 📊 Business Sales Performance Analysis using Python

 ## 📌 Project Overview

-This project focuses on analyzing business sales data using the Kaggle Superstore dataset.
-The objective is to perform Exploratory Data Analysis (EDA) to identify sales trends, top-performing products, regional performance, and profitability, helping businesses make data-driven decisions.
+This project focuses on analyzing business sales data using the Kaggle Sample Superstore dataset.
+The objective is to perform Exploratory Data Analysis (EDA) to uncover meaningful business insights related to sales performance, profitability, regional performance, and product trends.

+The analysis demonstrates how raw business data can be transformed into actionable insights that support better decision-making.

 ---

-## 🎯 Objectives
+## 🎯 Project Objectives

-- Analyze overall business sales performance.
+- Analyze overall sales performance
-- Identify the highest-performing regions and product categories.
+- Identify monthly revenue trends
-- Discover top-selling products.
+- Compare regional sales performance
+- Find top-performing products
+- Analyze category-wise sales and profit
-- Detect loss-making sub-categories.
+- Identify loss-making sub-categories
-- Visualize business trends using Python.
+- Generate business recommendations based on data

 ---